 From Tables 2, 3 and 4, it can be observed that the LCWA leads to similar large improvements in link-prediction quality than the real type-constraints, especially at the lowest model complexities (d = 10).
-For example, by exploiting the LCWA

-TransE improves from 0.715 to 0.806 with d = 50 in the Freebase-150k dataset, mwNN improves its initial AUPRC score of 0.600 (d = 10) on the YAGO dataset to 0.714 and RESCAL's AUPRC score jumps from 0.327 to 0.579 (d = 10).
+For example, by exploiting the LCWA TransE improves from 0.715 to 0.806 with d = 50 in the Freebase-150k dataset, KVNN improves its initial AUPRC score of 0.600 (d = 10) on the YAGO dataset to 0.714 and RESCAL's AUPRC score jumps from 0.327 to 0.579 (d = 10).
 The only exception to this observation is RESCAL when applied to the YAGOc-195k dataset.
-For d = 50, the RESCAL AUPRC score decreases from 0.694 to 0.672 and for d = 100 from 0.721 to 0.680 AUPRC when considering the LCWA in the model.
-The type-constraints of the YAGOc-195k relation-types are defined over a large set of entities, covering 22% of all possible triples It seems that a closedworld assumption is more beneficial for RESCAL in this case.
+For d = 50, RESCAL AUPRC score decreases from 0.694 to 0.672 and for d = 100 from 0.721 to 0.680 AUPRC when considering the LCWA in the model.
+We assume that this is caused by the fact that the type-constraints of the relation-types in YAGO are defined over a large set of entities.
+When applying type-constraints to the YAGOc-195k dataset, 22% of all possible triples are covered.
+It seems that a closed-world assumption seems to be more beneficial for RESCAL than a LCWA in this case.
 As in case of the type-constraints, the AUROC scores also support the trend observed through the AUPRC scores.

 Even though the LCWA has a similar beneficial impact on the link-prediction quality than the type-constraints, there is no evidence in our experiments that the LCWA can generally replace the extracted type-constraints provided by the KG's schema.
 For the YAGOc-195k dataset, the type-constraint supported models are clearly superior to those that exploit the LCWA, but in case of the Freebase-150k and DBpedia-Music datasets the message is not as clear.
-RESCAL achieves on these two datasets its best results when exploiting LCWA where mwNN achieves its best results when exploiting the type-constraints.
-For TransE it seems to depend on the chosen embedding length, where longer embedding lengths favor the LCWA.
+RESCAL achieves on these two datasets its best results when exploiting LCWA where KVNN achieves its best results when exploiting the type-constraints.
+For TransE it seems to depend on the chosen embeddings length, where longer embedding lengths favor the LCWA.